-The hybrid Master of Science in Nursing program at Appalachian
+The online Master of Science in Nursing program at Appalachian

-Expand your nursing knowledge with Appalachian State University’s flexible, hybrid Master of Science in Nursing (MSN) program.
+Expand your nursing knowledge with Appalachian State University’s flexible, online Master of Science in Nursing (MSN) program.

 This program prepares you for educator roles in practice settings and for academic positions in nursing programs.

-Your studies will emphasize educational creativity, nursing practice, leadership and research through an integrative methodology approach that focuses on the preparation of the MSN-RN as a nurse educator.
-After completing this Distance Education program, you will be able to teach using simulation and a wide variety of integrative methodologies in academic, staff development and/or patient care settings.
+Your studies will emphasize educational creativity, nursing practice, leadership and research through a methodology approach that focuses on the preparation of the MSN-RN as a nurse educator.
+After completing this Distance Education program, you will be able to teach using simulation and a wide variety of methodologies in academic, staff development and/or patient care settings.

 You will be connected to faculty who will help integrate holistic best practices into education offerings for individuals and groups in academic, patient care and staff development settings.

 Distance Education at Appalachian: Keep your life… Change your future

 - Nurse consultant

 - Online classes, offered once during the duration of the program